AI voice agent tools in 2026: an operator comparison

 Voice quality: competitive with Vapi for standard voices.
 The selection of premium voices is smaller.
 ElevenLabs integration is available.

 Integrations: Retell supports template-based integrations for common use cases including Calendly, Google Calendar, and HubSpot.
-Custom integrations are possible but require more configuration effort than Vapi's function-calling approach.
+Custom integrations are possible but take more configuration effort than Vapi's function-calling approach.

-SME fit: good for businesses with moderate technical resource who need faster setup than Vapi on standard use cases.
+SME fit: good for businesses with moderate technical resource that need faster setup than Vapi on standard use cases.

 Tier 2: business-user platforms with managed configuration